-1. The Board will present the formal evaluation to the Executive Director annually.

-2. The board's formal process will consist of:

-a) an in-camera discussion in which the board reviews the compilation of the monitoring reports the Executive Director has provided throughout the year, and b) a follow-up discussion with the Executive Director in which the board seeks any further clarification and understanding of the monitoring reports, for these are the only criteria against which Executive Director performance can be assessed.

-3. The 'presentation' of the evaluation will be in the form of a letter from the board that:

-a) indicates its receipt of the monitoring reports and comments on the timeliness of them, b) indicates its level of satisfaction/any issues with the accomplishment of or rate of progress the Executive Director has made towards organizational STRATEGIC OUTCOMES, and c) indicates its level of satisfaction/any issues related to the Executive Director's compliance with EXECUTIVE LIMITATIONS policies.

-4. The board will access, at least bi-annually, a salary survey to ensure the Executive Director's salary range is 'market-based'.

-a) The board will determine a compensation package and pay philosophy for the Executive Director position no lower than 'market' value.

-b) The compensation package will include at least 'market' based salary, vacation, benefits and other relevant perks and incentives.

-5. As part of the formal evaluation, the board will indicate the amount and nature of the compensation adjustment awarded to the Executive Director.
+- 1. The Board will present the formal evaluation to the Executive Director annually. - a) An informal midyear performance review will take place approximately 6 months following the annual review process.
+This process will be used as an opportunity for the Board and the Executive Director to share information and to ensure support and feedback is provided accordingly and in a timely manner with respect to ongoing monitoring reports and their interpretation. - 2.
+The board's formal process will consist of: - a) an in-camera discussion in which the board reviews the compilation of the monitoring reports the Executive Director has provided throughout the year, and - b) a follow-up discussion with the Executive Director in which the board seeks any further clarification and understanding of the monitoring reports, for these are the only criteria against which Executive Director performance can be assessed. - 3.
+The 'presentation' of the evaluation will be in the form of a letter from the board that: - a) indicates its receipt of the monitoring reports and comments on the timeliness of them, - b) indicates its level of satisfaction/any issues with the accomplishment of or rate of progress the Executive Director has made towards organizational STRATEGIC OUTCOMES, and - c) indicates its level of satisfaction/any issues related to the Executive Director's compliance with EXECUTIVE LIMITATIONS policies. - 4.
+The board will access, at least bi-annually, a salary survey to ensure the Executive Director's salary range is 'market-based'. - a) The board will determine a compensation package and pay philosophy for the Executive Director position no lower than 'market' value. - b) The compensation package will include at least 'market' based salary, vacation, benefits and other relevant perks and incentives. - 5.
+As part of the formal evaluation, the board will indicate the amount and nature of the compensation adjustment awarded to the Executive Director.